Get exclusive member benefits & effect social change. Join Today

 You most likely will not need treatment for the acute form of valley fever.
-Your doctor will suggest that you get plenty of rest until your symptoms disappear.
+Your doctor will suggest that you get plenty of rest until your symptoms go away.

-You should see your doctor if you are displaying symptoms of valley fever.
-You should also visit your doctor if your symptoms do not go away with treatment or if you develop new symptoms.
+You should see your doctor if you’re displaying symptoms of valley fever.
+You should also visit your doctor if your symptoms don’t go away with treatment or if you develop new symptoms.

 Anyone who visits or lives in areas where valley fever exists can contract the illness.
 You have an increased risk of developing the chronic form of the illness if you: